Chart Color Schemes

 Transport servicing is moderate compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Service frequency averages 96 trips per day across all routes, equating to approximately 24 weekly trips per individual stop.
+On average, there are 96 trips per day across all routes, which equates to approximately 26 weekly trips per individual stop.

 Frequently Asked Questions - Transport